Interpretability-Guided Bi-objective Optimization: Aligning Accuracy and Explainability: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We have introduced IGBO, a novel framework for training machine learning models to adhere to domain-specific interpretability constraints.
-By formalizing these constraints via a DAG acting on a differentiable feature importance function $H_k(\mathbf{X}, \theta)$, and by deriving a geometrically motivated update rule that dynamically decomposes task and interpretability gradients, IGBO provides a principled method to navigate the accuracy-interpretability trade-off.
-Theoretical analysis proves convergence to Pareto-stationary points via projection mapping $\mathcal{P}$ (Theorems \ref{thm:aligned_complete}, \ref{thm:conflict_complete}) and establishes robustness to gradient noise (Theorem \ref{thm:noise_characterization}).
-Our CLT-based graph construction provides statistical guarantees on DAG acyclicity and transitivity.
+By formalizing these constraints via a DAG acting on a differentiable Relative Importance Score $H_k(\mathbf{X}, \theta)$, and by deriving a geometrically motivated update rule that dynamically decomposes task and interpretability gradients, IGBO provides a principled method to navigate the accuracy-interpretability trade-off.
+Theoretical analysis proves convergence to Pareto-stationary points via projection mapping $\mathcal{P}$ (Theorems \ref{thm:aligned_complete}--\ref{thm:convergence_pareto}) and establishes robustness to gradient noise (Theorem \ref{thm:noise_characterization}).
+Our CLT-based graph construction provides statistical guarantees on DAG acyclicity and transitivity, with unconditional guarantees for the median threshold and conditional guarantees for higher confidence levels.

-The empirical evaluation demonstrated IGBO's ability to enforce complex DAG constraints with less than 5\% relative accuracy degradation compared to standard training, while achieving over 80\% DAG satisfaction rates.
-The Optimal Path Oracle successfully generated in-distribution integration paths, improving attribution consistency by over 20\% compared to linear paths.

 \textbf{Limitations and Future Work:} \begin{itemize} \item \textbf{Computational Overhead:} The computation of $H_k(\mathbf{X}, \theta)$, involving multiple gradient evaluations for the path integral, adds overhead per training step.
 While parallelizable, future work should investigate more efficient, approximate attribution methods that retain differentiability but are cheaper to compute.